-Washington, D.C. – Bank Policy Institute (BPI) yesterday submitted recommendations to the Federal Deposit Insurance Corporation (FDIC) in response to a request for public comment pertaining to Section 19 of the Federal Deposit Insurance Act.
-Section 19 prohibits, without the FDIC’s prior written consent, a financial institution from hiring any individual who will participate in the conduct of the affairs of a bank if that individual was convicted of a crime involving dishonesty, breach of trust or money laundering, or entered a pretrial diversion program as a result of these crimes.
-The FDIC may grant waivers to individual candidates and has established a category of de minimis offenses for which such a waiver is deemed to be automatically granted without an application.
+On March 3, BPI submitted recommendations to the Federal Deposit Insurance Corporation (FDIC) in response to a request for public comment pertaining to Section 19 of the Federal Deposit Insurance Act.
+Section 19 prohibits, without the FDIC’s prior written consent, a financial institution from hiring any individual who was convicted of a crime involving dishonesty, breach of trust or money laundering, or entered a pretrial diversion program as a result of these crimes.
+The FDIC may grant waivers to individual candidates and has established a category of de minimis offenses for which such a waiver is automatically granted without an application.
 In practice, due to individuals’ reluctance to submit applications as well as the uncertainty associated with waiting for the FDIC’s decision, qualified candidates who do not meet the de minimis criteria are often unable to take advantage of employment opportunities in the banking sector.
-BPI’s letter supports the statue’s intent to promote banks’ safety and soundness but recommends that the means to achieve these ends be appropriately calibrated so as not to act as an overly-restrictive bar that would preclude highly-qualified candidates from employment.